With the growing popularity of Magento ecommerce stores, there’s an inevitable boom in the integration of Magento and other platforms.

 This is where blogs come into play, and what better platform to create a blog on than WordPress?
 But is it possible to merge a WordPress blog with Magento?

 Yes!
-Using a simple extension, you can integrate your Magento store with a WordPress blog.
+You can integrate your Magento store with a WordPress blog using a simple extension.

 Let’s see how a simple Magento WordPress integration works.